 The Uppsala University Innovation Prize – Hjärnäpplet

 The Swedish name ‘Hjärnäpplet’ is a play on words, with the literal translation being ‘the Brain Apple’.
-However, the first half of the name, ‘Hjärn-’, can be understood as meaning iron – a reference to the iron sculpture (pictured below) awarded together with the prize money.
+However, the first half of the name, ‘Hjärn-’, also sounds like the Swedish word for ‘iron’ – a reference to the iron sculpture (pictured below) awarded together with the prize money.

-The prize is conferred in connection with the inauguration ceremony for professors.
+The prize is conferred in connection with the University birthday celebrations in October.

 The Hjärnäpplet sculpture

 The Hjärnäpplet sculpture has the geometric shape of a truncated octahedron.
 The shape was first described by Archimedes in Syracuse, Greece, in 250 BC.